nes-lab/shepherd-nova/docs/content/landing_page.md

 # Shepherd Nova

+`Shepherd Nova` is an open source research testbed, designed to help you build and test battery-free systems.
+Whether you are developing new algorithms or communication protocols, our distributed platform provides the reliable conditions you need to get results.

-`Shepherd Nova` is the public instance of the Shepherd Testbed - a distributed platform for rigorous experiments under repeatable energy-harvesting conditions.
+Shepherd is a distributed platform for rigorous experiments under repeatable energy-harvesting conditions.
 In simpler terms, the testbed helps explore ways to eliminate the need for batteries and their potentially harmful chemistry.

 ## 🎉 Welcome!

 If you're new here, don't worry — Shepherd Nova is designed to make advanced experiments simple and accessible.
-You get a professional test environment without the usual setup headaches.
+You get a professional test environment with sensible defaults, so you can control the steepness of the learning curve.

 Our system was presented at [MobiSys 2025](https://dl.acm.org/doi/10.1145/3711875.3729146) (the [23nd ACM International Conference](https://www.sigmobile.org/mobisys/2025/) on Mobile Systems, Applications, and Services).
 We're proud to offer this platform to researchers and developers like you.